RyanJP18/miRsight/README.md

 # About
 This is the command line tool used to generate mRNA:miRNA target predictions in Homo Sapiens for the [miRsight website](http://mirsight.info).
 If you wish to simply use miRsight to produce and filter a set of predictions, it is strongly recommended you use the website directly instead.

-If you need to run or configure miRsight locally, miRsight is capable of running on Windows, Linux and Mac on most modern computers via an automated Docker setup.
+If you need to run or configure miRsight locally (e.g. to use a specific genome version), miRsight is capable of running on Windows, Linux and Mac on most modern computers via an automated Docker setup.
 Instructions are also provided for use on HPCs; however, such installations require a degree of manual R and Python package management and are Linux-only due to dependency limitations.

 If you use this tool, please cite: TBD.